This post is sponsored by Collective Bias, Inc. and its advertiser. All opinions are my own.

 - Mix in ginger and garlic; cook until fragrant, stirring constantly (about 30 seconds).

-- Add curry paste and brown sugar to pot.
+- Add curry paste and brown sugar to veggies.
 Cook, stirring constantly, for 2 minutes.

-- Place insert in slow cooker, then add potatoes, chickpeas, broth, and vegan fish sauce.
+- Transfer veggies to slow cooker, then add potatoes, chickpeas, broth, and vegan fish sauce.
 Mix well.

 - Layer red peppers over other ingredients, then top with cauliflower.
 Do not mix.